AhmadYousif89/devlinks/README.md

 ### Sharing Your Profile

-1. Click "Preview" to see your public profile and wait for a profile validation
+1. Click "Preview" to see your public profile
-2. Click "Share Link" and see if you have some missing information
-3. Start sharing your personalized DevLinks profile with the world!
+2. The system automatically validates your profile and links
+3. If information is missing, you'll see a warning modal with options:
+   - **Back to Editor**: Fix missing information with guided banners
+   - **Share Anyway**: Share your profile as-is
+4. Choose your preferred tab (Links or Profile) to fix issues
+5. Warning banners will guide you to missing information
+6. Once complete, return to preview and share your profile
+7. Success!
+Your shareable link is created and copied to clipboard

 ## 🚦 Scripts